Colubrina asiatica: Description

-As an invasive species
+Invasive species

 In Florida in the United States, Colubrina asiatica is an invasive species, capable of displacing native plants and altering the ecosystem.
 It is listed as a Type 1 exotic invader by the Florida Exotic Pest Plant Council.
 It has been found in the southern part of the Florida peninsula, including in Miami-Dade, Broward, Collier, Lee and Martin counties, and in the Florida Keys (Monroe County).
 It was first collected in Florida in 1937.

+Applications

+Fire suppression

+Optimized by ultrasonic extraction, C. asiatica can suppress fire to a degree comparable with commercial suppressants while reducing environmental impacts.